 Cut off enough tulle or ribbon to wrap around the flower pot then tie into a bow.
 Once it’s tied, cut off any extra tulle that’s hanging past the vase/pot.

 You are now ready to show off the work of art that’s your moss covered bunny!
 Mine is on a corner table in my dining room.
 I have another table exactly like it in the other corner.
-If I can find the moss and another bunny, I will be making one for it as well.
+If I can find another bunny, I will be making one for it as well.